jecki/DHParser/documentation_src/Overview.rst

 left-recursion support which allows to build parsers for about any context-free grammar.
 Thus, when writing a grammar you do not need to worry about potential restrictions of the parser.
-DHParser provides a post-mortem debugger to analyse the parsing process and it offers facilities for unit-testing grammars as well as some (experimental) support for fail-tolerant parsing so that the parser does not stop at the first syntax error it encounters.
+DHParser provides a post-mortem debugger to analyze the parsing process and it offers facilities for unit-testing grammars as well as some (experimental) support for fail-tolerant parsing so that the parser does not stop at the first syntax error it encounters.
 Finally, it provides the necessary